Mohityadav94161/video_surfing/README.md

 # Video Surfing - Video Aggregation Platform

+## ✅ **Fixed Issues:**

+### 1. **✅ Avatar opens left sidebar instead of dropdown**

+- Changed from Dropdown to Button that opens a Drawer
+- Avatar now opens a left sidebar with the same styling as the menu drawer

+### 2. **✅ Protected actions for non-authenticated users**

+- Added `handleProtectedAction` function that checks authentication
+- If not logged in and clicking "My Collections" or "Upload Videos", it automatically opens the login modal
+- After login, users can access these features normally

+### 3. **✅ Search overlay with proper list format and background blur**

+- **List format**: Search recommendations now display as a vertical list (like Pornhub mobile search)
+- **Proper blur**: Enhanced backdrop blur with `backdrop-filter: blur(10px)` and darker overlay
+- **Better UX**: Each recommendation item has hover effects and proper spacing

+## 🎯 **New Features:**

+**Avatar Sidebar Content:**

+- **Not logged in:** Login/Register buttons + My Collections/Upload (triggers login) + Contact Support
+- **Logged in:** Welcome message + My Collections + Upload Videos + Contact Support + Profile + Admin Dashboard (if admin) + Logout

+**Search Overlay:**

+- Full-screen overlay with proper background blur
+- Vertical list of recommendations with search icons
+- Smooth hover animations
+- Each item clickable to perform search

+**Authentication Flow:**

+- Seamless login prompts for protected features
+- Automatic navigation after successful authentication

+The mobile navigation now works exactly like modern video platforms with proper authentication handling and intuitive UI patterns!

 A MERN stack application that aggregates videos from various websites, displaying thumbnails, titles, tags, and categories.
 Users can browse, search, and filter videos.
 When a user clicks on a video, they are redirected to the original website.

 ## Features